A testament to the power of using Location Indie to build a personal network of clients and friends

 Sarah has since worked with other LI members and plans to continue doing so.
 For those that put themselves out there, reputations develop quickly in Location Indie.

-Currently, Kelly is living the nomad dream in Southeast Asia.
+Currently, Kelly is living the nomad dream traveling the world.
 But that’s only until she hears back from Alec Baldwin – when that day comes, the entire Location Indie community better be ready for one hell of a party.